BTA-21/BTA-21/README.md

 - How to make an active directory
 <h2>📄 Certification</h2>

-- Google Cybersecuirty In Progress
+- Google Cybersecurity * In Progress
-- COMPTIA Security+
+- CompTIA Security+

 <h2>🏫 College Education</h2>